 Sometimes, I think it is all in the way you ask a question.
-When I ask the question like this, “Did you do your best?”
-I most often get a “Yes!”
-But when I follow up with, “What does your best look like?”
+When I ask the question like, “Did you do your best?”
+The answer I usually get is: “Yes!”
+But when I follow up with, “What did your best look like?”
 I get a lot of blank stares.
 However, when I ask, “On a scale of 1-10 (1 meaning very little effort and 10 meaning maximum effort) where did your effort land?”
 The answer, oftentimes, is very different.

-When you are able to recognize your best, you will get better results faster
+When you are able to have the exceptional clarity to recognize your best, you are able to get better results faster.

 Well, when I got my test back, I was stunned to see the score of a 93!
-I had done my best, but I was really only trying for a 70!
-(Back then, I just didn’t think I needed to get A’s in everything!)
-What I learned in that moment was that the amount of studying I did and the effort I made on test day = the score I got on my test.
-The formula looked like this:
+I had done my best, but I was really only shooting for a 70!
+What I learned in that moment was that the amount of studying I did and the effort I made on test day equaled the score I got on my test.

 Score = ET + ES

 I would have saved myself a lot of stress and study time if I had known what my best felt like and looked like before I began preparing for the exam.
-Now I could decide how much time and attention I wanted to use for the next exam that was coming up!
-I have to say, I sort of got addicted to my A’s after that.
+Next time, I had the clarity to know how much time and attention I wanted to use for a test in this subject.
 It was an amazing feeling to know I cracked the study code for myself.

 What you evaluate gets addressed.
-What gets addressed gets you results — Christine Jeffrey
+What gets addressed gets you results — A challenger said this

 - Know Your Outcome – What is the goal you want to achieve?
 Is it a test score, a deadline, a quality of output?
 How do you know when it will be achieved?

 - Test your focus – how much time and attention is required to achieve that outcome?
 On a scale of 1 – 10, how much is it?
-Just like a scientist, track how much effort it requires
+Just like a scientist, track how much effort is required.

-Once you’ve done this cycle, you will get a baseline of what “your best” in any situation means to you.
-When you have that information, you can call your best up whenever you need it.
+Once you’ve employed this framework, you will get a baseline of what “your best” is and what it means to you.
+When you have that information, you can train yourself to cue your best when necessary.